 But despite the appearance of rigidity, there is room for flexibility.
 You can negotiate employment conditions with individual employees, as long as you can demonstrate they’re better off overall as a result of the agreement you reach.

 To put it into context, let’s examine casual, part time, full time and fixed term employees.

-This differs significantly from full and part-time employees who have ongoing employment (or a fixed term contract), work regular hours each week and are entitled to sick and annual leave.
+This type of arrangement differs significantly from permanent employment.
+Full-time and part-time employees have an advance commitment to ongoing employment (or a fixed term contract).
+They can expect to work regular hours each week and are entitled to sick and annual leave.

 As ‘compensation’ for the irregular nature of their work, casual employees are entitled to a higher hourly pay rate – also known as ‘casual loading’ – than full or part-time employees.
 Under the NES they’re also entitled to:

 - Access a pathway to become a permanent full-time or part time-employee (in some circumstances)